dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah so it's kind of a hobby one of mine understanding economics I guess when I started doing work full time out of college I just worked all the time I
+yes so it's kind of a hobby one of mine understanding economics I guess when I started doing work full time out of college I just worked all the time I